piisalie/nomadize/README.md

 - [ ] transactions / error handling
 - [ ] maybe some kind of logging idk
 - [x] possibly wrap pg
+- [ ] template config file generator
+- [ ] maybe set a default migrations path (so the key isn't required in the config file)

 ## Contributing